With his 5th home run, George Springer ties the mark for most homers in a World Series

 In the biggest game of the season, the biggest game in Astros history and certainly the biggest game of his life, Springer remained in the moment.

-Through his first two plate appearances in Game 7, the Astros center fielder is hitting .423 in the World Series with seven RBIs, eight runs and eight extra-base hits.
-His first four home runs of the series each tied the game or gave the Astros the lead and he's now homered in four straight games, the first player to do that in a single World Series.
+Through his first two plate appearances in Game 7, the Astros center fielder was hitting .423 in the World Series, with seven RBIs, eight runs and eight extra-base hits.
+His first four home runs of the Series each tied the game or gave the Astros the lead, and by the finale, he had homered in four straight games, becoming the first player to do that in a single World Series.

 Consider the clutch factor of his home runs:

-- Game 5 - In the wild 13-12 win for the Astros, his seventh-inning homer off Brandon Morrow tied the game at 8, a 112 mph laser estimated at 448 feet.
+- Game 5: In the wild 13-12 win for the Astros, his seventh-inning homer off Brandon Morrow tied the game at 8 with a 112 mph laser estimated at 448 feet.

 Maybe it's fitting that Springer has turned into a World Series hero for the Astros.
 A first-round pick out of the University of Connecticut in 2011, it was Springer who appeared on the infamous Sports Illustrated cover in 2014 that declared the Astros "Your 2017 World Series champs."
 The Astros were mired in the midst of a 92-loss season that year, a season that was actually a big improvement over the three previous years when the Astros had lost 100-plus games as the front office rebuilt the team from scratch.